ten7/handbook.ten7.com/020-who-we-are.md

 * T7 (for short)
 * But mentions of the website are in lowercase (ten7.com)

-The rule of thumb is that "TEN7" should always be written in CAPS with NO space between the "TEN" and the number "7"—please don’t use lower case, and don’t add spaces.
+The rule of thumb is that "TEN7" should always be written in CAPS with NO space between the "TEN" and the number "7"—please don’t use lowercase, and don’t add spaces.
 The "TEN7" wordmark is geared to resemble the logo as closely as possible.

 Exception: Our company’s legal name is **Ten 7 Interactive, LLC**., but this will only be used on legal documents like signed contracts.
 Ivan talks about our company’s origin in episode 21 of our podcast [“TEN7’s Origins.”](https://ten7.com/blog/post/episode-021-ten7s-origins)